-scaling of the $O^{-1/2}$ concentration in both figures.
-Figure 6 shows the increase in Ca^{2+} and the decrease in Na^+ as the Ca^{2+} concentration increases (in the baths on both sides of the channel).
-Increases are due to the interplay of diffusion and electrostatic forces.
+The results are shown in Table 2 and its associated Fig. 5.
+The finite-size effect enhances selectivity very much as observed previously in Monte Carlo simulations.
+The concentration profiles for different species is shown for both cases are shown in Figs. 6 and 7 respectively.
+Note $2\times$ scaling of $[O^{-1/2}]$ concentration in both figures.
+Fig. 6 shows that the increase of Ca2+ and decrease of Na+ as Ca2+ concentration increases (in the baths on both sides of the channel).
+Increases are totally due to the interplay of diffusion and electrostatic force.
 There are no special chemical forces in our calculations.
-Binding forces are the output of our calculation, not the input as in so many treatments of selectivity.
+Binding forces are the output of our calculation, not inputs as in so many treatments of selectivity.

-In our model, Na+ and Ca2+ are both attracted to confined $O^{-1/2}$.
+In our model, Na+ and Ca2+ are both attracted to the confined $O^{-1/2}$.
 They repel each other at the same time.
-Na+ and Ca2+ both form only single-peak concentration profiles; therefore, the depletion of Na+ in the middle of the filter occurs only at the largest peak as the Ca2+ concentration increases (on both sides).
+Na+ and Ca2+ both form only single-peak concentration profiles, and therefore depletion of Na+ in the middle of filter only occurs at the largest as Ca2+ concentration increases (on both sides).

-Figure 7 shows the extra influence of the finite-size effect compared to Figure 6.
+Fig. 7 shows the extra influence of finite-size effect compared with Fig. 6.
 The single-peak profile of Ca^{2+} found in all cases means the pull from $O^{-1/2}$ by electrostatics survives the electrostatic repulsive force from Na+ as well as the hard-sphere pushes from both $O^{-1/2}$ and Na+.
 The pull is so strong that there is no splitting and no double-peak profile.

 However, the electrostatic pull for Na+ from $O^{-1/2}$ is much smaller than its counterpart for Ca2+.
-The combination of the hard-sphere pushes from both $O^{-1/2}$ and Ca2+ and also the electrostatic repulsive force from Ca2+ have qualitative effects.
-The concentration profile of Na+ changes from a single-peak to a double-peak profile as the Ca2+ concentration increases (on both sides of the channel).
-Also, a depletion zone of Na+ inside the filter is observed as the Ca2+ concentration increases (on both sides of the channel).
-A depletion zone, which arises when a peak splits in two, can have profound functional consequences because it is in series with the entire channel.
-A series barrier can entirely block the current flow.
+The combination of the hard-sphere pushes from both $O^{-1/2}$ and Ca2+ and also the electrostatic repulsive force from Ca2+ has qualitative effects.
+The concentration profile of Na+ changes from a single-peak profile to a double-peak, as Ca2+ concentration increases (on both sides of the channel).
+Also, a depletion zone of Na+ inside the filter is observed as Ca2+ concentration increases (on both sides of the channel).
+A depletion zone-as arises when a peak splits in two-can have profound functional consequences, because it is 'in series' with the entire channel.
+A series barrier can entirely block current flow.

-DEEA Ca2+ Binding Curve.
-We have also computed the Ca2+ binding curve of a mutant sodium channel (DEEA) with three glutamate side chains.
-These are represented as six O^{-1/2} particles freely moving inside the filter as in previous work, consisting mostly of Monte Carlo simulations previously cited.
-Figure 8 shows the effect of a -4e side chain in EEEE and a -3e side chain in DEEA on the Ca2+ binding curve.
-Obviously, EEEE with a -4e side chain has a slightly larger affinity for Ca2+ than does DEEA with a -3e side chain.
-This DEEA binding curve, employing the PNP-steric model, agrees well
+DEEA Ca2+ binding curve.
+We have also computed the Ca2+ binding curve of a mutant sodium channel (DEEA) with 3 glutamate side chains.
+These are represented as 6 $O^{-1/2}$ particles, free moving inside the filter as in previous work, mostly Monte Carlo simulations previously cited.
+Fig. 8 shows the effect of a -4e side chain in EEEE and a - 3e side chain in DEEA on the Ca2+ binding curve.
+Obviously, EEEE with a -4e side chain has slightly larger affinity of Ca2+ than DEEA with - 3e side chain.
+This DEEA binding curve, employing the PNP-steric model, agrees well with its counterpart in75 using the PNP-LJ model and in99 using Monte Carlo simulations.